Dr. Mohamed Abdelghani

-Dr Abdelghani has been working as a Consultant Psychiatrist in the NHS for more than 7 years.
+Dr Abdelghani has been working as a Consultant Psychiatrist in the NHS since 2013.
 He has been a consultant psychiatrist at Camden & Islington NHS Foundation Trust in Central London since 2014.
-Besides his TMS work Dr Abdelghani is also the Lead Consultant Psychiatrist for the Adult ADHD Service at Camden and Islington NHS Foundation Trust and he is one of the consultants at the Complex Depression, Anxiety and Trauma (CDAT) service in the same Trust.
-He holds two clinical excellence awards from the Trust for his work on improving NHS services and providing high quality care.
+Dr Abdelghani was the Lead Consultant Psychiatrist for the Adult ADHD Service and a Consultant Psychiatrist at the Complex Depression, Anxiety and Trauma (CDAT) service at the Trust for almost 8 years.
+In 2022 he decided to step down from these two positions in order to dedicate more time for his private practice.
+He currently works for only a day and half every week at Camden and Islington NHS Foundation Trust where he continues to lead the Neuromodulation / TMS service that he founded in 2016.
+Dr Abdelghani holds two clinical excellence awards from his NHS Trust for his work on improving NHS services and providing high quality care.

 Dr Abdelghani completed his post-graduate psychiatric training at South London & Maudsley NHS Foundation Trust (SLaM) which is the biggest mental health trust in the UK, a centre of excellence and one of the most influential mental health organizations in the world.
 During his training at SLaM he worked alongside some of the most prominent professors and clinicians in the field.
 Dr Abdelghani worked at the National Affective Disorders Service, which was one of six national affective disorders units in the UK.
 After working in the National Affective Disorders service for a year he became involved in a multicentre international cutting-edge research that tested the use of Deep Brain Stimulation (DBS) to treat treatment resistant depression.
 He was the primary psychiatrist at King’s College London site for this study.

 In 2009 he became a member of the Royal College of Psychiatrists and in 2020 he was elected as a fellow of the college as a recognition of his contribution to the field of psychiatry.
 In 2012 Dr Abdelghani obtained MSc in Clinical Neuroscience from King’s College London.
-After finishing his higher psychiatry training at SLaM he worked as a consultant psychiatrist for almost a year at the same organization before taking on his current post a Camden & Islington NHS Foundation Trust with the aim of developing special depression and adult ADHD services.
+After finishing his higher psychiatry training at SLaM he worked as a consultant psychiatrist for almost a year at the same organization before accepting a consultant psychiatrist post at Camden & Islington NHS Foundation Trust with the aim of developing special depression and adult ADHD services.

-Dr Abdelghani established his private practice Dyad Medical in Harley Street in 2015 and over the last few years he became one of the most well-known private psychiatrists in London.
+Dr Abdelghani established his private practice Dyad Medical in Harley Street in 2015 and over the last few years he became one of the prominent private psychiatrists in London and the UK.